 Cape Hillsborough kangaroos and wallabies are wild animals.
 You cannot argue that they aren’t kept in a fence.
 But they are highly used to seeing visitors and have adapted their behaviours to share the beach with humans.

 But I found it took away a lot of the excitement.
-I remembered the surprise effect I had when I first saw kangaroos on Depot Beach (near Batemans Bay, south of NSW).
+I remembered the surprise effect I had when I first saw kangaroos on Depot Beach (near Batemans Bay, south of New South Wales).
 No feeding, no crowd, no expectations.
 Cape Hillsborough is just not the same experience at all.

 Cape Hillsborough kangaroos and wallabies are very popular and there will be more people than wallabies around you.